Lifesavers of the future

 Many Carlton Park families travel and stay together for carnivals, making them great social occasions.
 Local caravan parks along the north west coast are often full of Carlton Park members across carnival weekends – you can imagine how much fun that is for the kids!
 We also get together for meals when attending carnivals in the north of the state.
 It’s all part of being a member of the Carlton Park family.

-The Seashorse program is provided for U6 and 7 children.
-Children must have turned 5 by 30th September 2017 to be eligible.
 Seahorses provides a gentle introduction to the surf through fun activities and group games.
 The aim of the program is to build surf awareness.
 Typical activities include wading to waist depth, racing in and out of the shallows, shallow water games and plenty of beach activities.

 Rather than the Carlton Park skullcaps, our seahorses wear green skullcaps, so that we can readily identify this younger age group.
 The green caps are provided by the club each week.
 Pink high-vis rashies are required.